 Below: 1st photo - Shooting Star seed capsule contain numerous irregular shaped hard reddish-brown seeds that are scattered by the wind when the stem shakes unless small birds like Goldfinches get them first.
 2nd & 3rd photo - Shooting star is one of the first prairie plants to flower in the Eloise Butler Upland Garden.
 In 2014 the upland prairie was burned on April 22.
 By May 13 (2nd Photo) the plants had already put up a flowering stem and by May 21, one month after the burn (3rd photo) they were in flower.

 Notes: Eloise Butler's records show that she first introduced Shooting Star to the Garden on April 14, 1910 with three plants she obtained from Jewell's Nursery in Lake City, MN.
 She put in more on April 2, 1912, plants obtained from Gillett's Nursery in Southwick, MA.
 She also obtained plants of this species on Sept.
 3, 1926 from Robbins' Nursery in Ashford, NC.
+Other plantings were in 1923, '24, and '28.
 Shooting Star was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
 She planted it also, in 1938, '39, '45 and '46.

 Rare: Native populations of Dodecatheon meadia in Minnesota are known only in Mower County, so outside of protected areas like Eloise Butler, the plant is rare in the wild.
 It is listed on the Minnesota "endangered" list by The Department of Natural Resources.
 Per the DNR "A species is considered endangered if the species is threatened with extinction throughout all or a significant portion of its range within Minnesota."
 In North America its range is the eastern half of the U.S. except New England and is known in Canada only in Manitoba.
 It is also listed as endangered in Florida, Michigan and Pennsylvania.
 While rare in the wild environment of Minnesota, Dodecatheon meadia is readily available from nurseries and plant specialists that grow native plants.
 It will do well in sunny spots of the home garden where the soils are well drained.

 Another species listed as more prevalent in Minnesota is Jeweled Shooting Star, aka, Dark-throat Shooting Star (Dodecatheon amethystinum (Fassett) Fassett).
 This is native to Minnesota in the SE section of the state.
 It has flowers that are deep rose-purple and rarely white.
 Some confusion will arise here as to species name, as some older books such as Gerald Ownbey's (Ref.#34) have specified the name Dodecatheon radicatum as being the name for Jeweled Shooting Star.
-The U of M's Annotated Checklist of the Vascular Flora of Minnesota Checklist (Ref. #28c) lists this as a misapplied name.
+The U of M's Checklist of the Vascular Flora of Minnesota (Ref. #28c) lists this as a misapplied name.
 Both the Vascular Plant Checklist and the DNR MN Plant Checklist (Ref. #28b) specify D. amethystinum as the correct species.
 Flora of North America (Ref.
-W7) considers the key difference between D. meadia and D. amethystinum is the seed capsule where the latter species is a lighter reddish to yellow, with thin walls and the diameter is more than 3x the length.
-Reports from the University of Minnesota on the characteristics southern Minnesota populations of this species have raised issues as to whether the two species are really distinct.
+W7) considers the key difference between D. meadia and D. amethystinum is the seed capsule where the latter species is a lighter reddish to yellow, with thin walls and the length is more than 3x the diameter.
+Reports from the University of Minnesota on the characteristics of southern Minnesota populations of this species have raised issues as to whether the two species are really distinct and The Flora raises the same question.
 There are 17 species of Dodecatheon found in North America.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.